Conflict of Interest/Conflict of Commitment (COI/COC) Best Practices

 Such activities may have been undertaken as an employee of UNL or independently as a consultant or volunteer.
 Disclosure of such activities occurs as part of UNL’s annual conflict of interest disclosure process.
 In addition, any time a sponsored project requires certification specific to OCIs, all research personnel involved shall complete an additional OCI disclosure process.

-In the event a potential OCI is identified and related to proposed or ongoing research at the university, Research Compliance Services will work with the Office of Sponsored Programs, the government’s contracting officer/program manager, the impacted UNL personnel and their department, the CIRC, and others as necessary to manage, reduce, or eliminate the OCI.
+In the event a potential OCI is identified and related to proposed or ongoing research at the university, Research Compliance Services will work with the Office of Sponsored Programs, the government’s contracting officer/program manager, the impacted UNL personnel and their department, the COI Committee, and others as necessary to manage, reduce, or eliminate the OCI.

 Additional Resources: